Rungholt: Legends and later reception

 Sometimes referred to as the "Atlantis of the North Sea", the Rungholt of legend was a large, rich town, with the catastrophe supposedly a divine punishment for the sins of its inhabitants.

 Impressed by the fate of the town, the relics, and not least the legends' excessive descriptions, the German poet Detlev von Liliencron wrote the 1882 poem "Trutz, Blanke Hans" about the lost town, which begins: Heut bin ich über Rungholt gefahren, die Stadt ging unter vor sechshundert Jahren. ("Today I traveled over Rungholt; the town sank 600 years ago.").

 The Sinbadventurers (German: Die Hamburger Sindbadauken) is an opera for children composed by Benjamin Gordon with a libretto by Francis Hüsers.
 It was commissioned by the Hamburg State Opera and was first performed on February 8, 2015.
 In the opera, three children set out to discover the lost gold of Rungholt.
 In the Interlude before the final act, the main character, Lotte, tries desperately to warn the citizens of Rungholt of their impending destruction by reciting verses from Liliencron's ballad.

 German singer Achim Reichel put Liliencron's poem to music on his 1977 album Regenballade.

 German band Santiano released a song called "Rungholt" in their 2015 CD "Von Liebe, Tod und Freiheit".
 It also includes verses from von Liliencron's poem.

 Theodor Storm mentions Rungholt in his novella Eine Halligfahrt.

 Christian Kracht mentions Rungholt in his novella Faserland.

-The Danish writer Dorothea Petersen mentions Rungholt in her historical novel Havets rytter.

 Ursula Hegi mentions Rungholt in her 2020 novel The Patron Saint of Pregnant Girls.

 Local myth has it that one can still hear the church bells of Rungholt ringing underwater when sailing through the area on a calm night.